 The first line in the data source is the data source name.
 The name is a unique identifier, enclosed in square brackets.
 The data source name is followed by a series of

-Adding a data source definition in Windows and Adding a data source definition in Linux walk you through adding a data source in Windows and Linux using the graphical tools available for each operating system.
-During the process of defining a data source, you’ll be asked to specify a set of connection properties.
+Adding a data source definition in Windows and Adding a data source definition in Linux walk you through adding a data source in Windows using the graphical tool and Linux using the command line.
+During the process of defining a data source, you’ll be required to specify a set of connection properties.
 EDB-ODBC connection properties contains information about optional data source connection properties.
 You can specify connection properties with a graphical tool (on Windows) or edit the odbc.ini file with a text editor (on Linux).